HPCurtis/causalcovidcattle/README.md

 The following analysis is investigation into whether Covid had any potential causal impact on the Australian cattle market in the form of the number of cattle that were slaughtered.
 Specifically, the analysis here uses an interupted time-series (ITS) quasi-experimental methodology to analyse whether the number of cattle slaughtered was impacted by the Covid-19 pandemic.
 The following work is highly inspired by the work of [Rami Kasparin](https://ramikrispin.github.io/2021/01/covid19-effect/), [Matheus Facure](https://matheusfacure.github.io/python-causality-handbook/landing-page.html) and the work of [CausalPy and all its developers](https://causalpy.readthedocs.io/en/stable/examples.html#interrupted-time-series) and generally [Hyndman & Athanasopoulos](https://otexts.com/fpp3/) incredible book and their associated timeseries analysis R packages that are simple brilliant.

 ## Data collection and cleaning.
 The data used within the analysis is taken from the [Austalian Bureau of Statistics (ABS)](https://www.abs.gov.au/statistics/industry/agriculture/livestock-products-australia/latest-release).
-Here the data collected is the number of slaughtered cattle excluding calves from each Austalian state with a total count also.
+Here the data collected is the number of slaughtered cattle excluding calves from each Austalian state with and the total.
 ## Analysis

 ### Data splitting